slcs-jsc/icon2vtk/README.md

 Smaller spacing gives more lines and a denser visual grid.

 ### Graticule radius offset
 Like coastlines, the graticule can be lifted above the sphere:

 ```bash
 --graticule-radius-offset 2000
 ```

-This is often a good idea when coastlines, field surfaces, and grid lines are all shown together.
+This is often useful when field surfaces, coastlines, and grid lines are shown together.

 ## Field radius offset